oneandoneis2/Lisp/README.md

+Stuff written as I went through learning Lisp.

-My lisp stuff, as based on Land of Lisp
+So far based primarily on Land of Lisp and Practical Common Lisp.